UniOfGreenwich/softwareproject_-team-1/README.md

 ### Incremental model stages:

-**Requirement analysis:** In this stage, the projects requirements, such as its objectives, restrictions, and scope, are gathered and examined.
+**Requirement analysis:** In this stage, the project requirements, such as its objectives, restrictions, and scope, are gathered and examined.
 Determining the resources required to finish the project, and developing the overall project plan are also included in this step.
 This phase performs a crucial role in the incremental model (Budhiraja, 2023).

-**Design:** During this stage, the project team creates an overall software architecture together with high level and detailed design.
-It's includes system design, technology selection, and the creation of any prototypes or proofs of concept that may be required.
+**Design:** During this stage, the project team creates an overall software architecture together with high-level and detailed design.
+It includes system design, technology selection, and the creation of any prototypes or proofs of concept that may be required.

-**Implementation:** In this phase, the project is actually implemented by writing the code in accordance with the requirements of the final product.
+**Implementation:** In this phase, the project is implemented by writing the code in accordance with the requirements of the final product.
 To update and improve the quality of the product, the coding standards must be properly followed, without using needless hard codes or defaults (Pedamkar, 2023).

-**Testing:** In this stage, tester check the performance of each and every existing function and additional functionality as per the customer requirement or not.
+**Testing:** At this stage, the tester checks the performance of all existing functions and additional functionalities as per the customer's requirement.
 It is important to test the result after each code implementation to make sure it works correctly with other code already produced for the same project.
 The system is then deployed to the production environment.

 ### Advantages and Disadvantages